OscarJauffret/Tomate-Mozza/devlog.md

 - As the epsilon decreases, the agent's score is becoming worse and worse.
 It looks like it is not learning anything.

 ---

+### 21 March 2025

+- It works on the straight map!
+- The problem was that we had a Sigmoid activation function in the output layer.
+We changed it to a Linear activation function and now it works.
+This is because with a Sigmoid, there was always a loss that was detected between the prediction and the target
+- The agent is now able to finish the track, and get the author time (press forward map)